Skip to main content

 RegulatorsCNMV

-Launched in 2013, inbestMe is a Robo-Advisor that provides fully managed and personalized investment plans tailored to their users’ risk profile, goals and time horizon preference.
-You can easily monitor your portfolio on PC or within the mobile app.
+Launched in 2013, inbestMe is a Robo-Advisor that provides fully managed and personalized investment plans tailored to their users’ risk profile, goals, and time horizon preferences.
+You can easily monitor your portfolio on a PC or within the mobile app.

 By default, the website appears in Spanish.
 Still, you may change to English in one of the dropdowns at the top.
 Please remember that the educational materials are only in Spanish, so there is no way to work around that.

-On the pitfalls, you are limited only to two asset classes: stocks and bonds.
+On the pitfalls, you are limited to only asset classes: stocks and bonds.
 The distributing ETFs may be tax-inefficient in some countries, and the minimum investment for ETF portfolios is relatively high (€5,000).
 For Index Fund portfolios, the minimum lowers to €1,000.

 inbestMe is registered with Spain’s Securities Market Commission (CNMV) with the number 272 and under the Fogain (Spanish Investor Protection Scheme).
 So, any international investor is as protected as a Spanish one up to €100,000 (cash + assets).